TheTrabin/node-db3-project/README.md

 -   In [SQL Try Editor at W3Schools.com](https://www.w3schools.com/Sql/tryit.asp?filename=trysql_select_top):
     -   Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 8 records.

+select c.CategoryName,
+count(p.CategoryID) AS [Count]
+from Products as p
+join Categories as c
+where c.CategoryID = p.CategoryID
+group by c.CategoryID

     -   Display OrderID and a column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

+select o.OrderID,
+count(od.OrderID) AS ItemCount
+from OrderDetails as od
+join [Orders] as o
+where od.OrderID = o.OrderID
+group by od.OrderID

 -   Add the following method to your API

     -   `addStep(step, scheme_id)`: This method expects a step object and a scheme id.
 It inserts the new step into the database, correctly linking it to the intended scheme.
     -   You may use `POST /api/schemes/:id/addStep` to test this method.